 How One Promo Distributor Landed a Pretty Large Customer: the U.S. Census

 What do you look for in a big order?
 You want the end-result to be worth your labor and energy, right?
 Maybe you want to be part of something bigger.
-Nick Miracle, vice president of merchandise and licensing for Stran North America, Quincy, Mass., told us about a promotion that fit both criteria: marketing the U.S. Census.
+Nick Mirabile, vice president of merchandise and licensing for Stran North America, Quincy, Mass., told us about a promotion that fit both criteria: marketing the U.S. Census.

 Promo Marketing: Could you tell us about a promotion that you think was one of your best?

-Nick Miracle: So, in the summer of 2018 I was looking for some big opportunities.
+Nick Mirabile: So, in the summer of 2018 I was looking for some big opportunities.
 And one of the things I was thinking about were anniversaries.
 I know a lot of companies spend a lot of money when it’s like their centennial anniversary, or it’s a state’s anniversary or the Boy Scouts.
 I had done some work, and I knew that was big business, and it dawned on me that the Census was coming up.
 So I did a lot of research, and I started reading articles about it, knowing they have to sign these big agencies two years out.

 PM: What did you like about this promotion in particular?